pantheon-systems/documentation/source/content/guides/local-development/06-wordpress-phpstorm.md

 1. Select **WordPress Plugin** as the project type on the left sidebar.

 1. Specify or browse to the file path to save your project's files.
-This is where PhpStorm will store its "working files", and should be separate from your WordPress directory.
+This is where PhpStorm will store working files, and should be separate from your WordPress directory.

 1. Specify or browse to the root directory for your local WordPress site, and click **Create**:

     ![Configuring wp-cli path for PhpStorm](../../../images/phpstorm-new-project-wordpress-plugin-screen.png)

 There will be no open files in your project after you complete these steps.
-You will find a PHP file in the project's root, which contains the standard plugin header for WordPress.
+You can find a PHP file in the project's root with the standard plugin header for WordPress.

 ## Configure WP-CLI (Optional)